Quantum Ruzsa Divergence to Quantify Magic: Introduction

-\begin{enumerate}[1.] \item{} In \S \ref{sec:q-CLT}, we establish an entropic q-CLT for DV quantum systems.
-We show that the quantum relative entropy between the $n$-th repetition of our quantum convolution and the mean state converges to zero at an exponential rate.
+In \S~\ref{sec:q-CLT}, we establish an entropic q-CLT for DV quantum systems.
+We show that the quantum relative entropy between the $N$-th repetition of our quantum convolution and the mean state converges to zero at an exponential rate.
 This rate is bounded from below by the ``magic gap'' defined by the state.

-\item{} In \S \ref{sec:QIST}, we establish an entropic, quantum inverse-sumset theorem.
-We study the quantum-doubling constant for a state $\rho$.
-This is the difference between the von Neumann entropy $S(\rho\boxtimes\rho)$ of the self-convolution of $\rho$ and the entropy $S(\rho)$ of the state itself.
-The quantum-doubling constant and the magic gap provide an upper bound on the quantum relative entropy between the given state and its mean state.

-\item{} In \S \ref{sec:QRD}, we generalize the classical Ruzsa divergence to a quantum divergence.
-We use quantum subset inequalities to establish some properties of the quantum Ruzsa divergence, which also provide a good characterization of stabilizer states.
-While sub-additivity holds for the classical convolution, i.e., $H(\mathcal{X}+\mathcal{Y})\leq H(\mathcal{X})+H(\mathcal{Y})$ for random variables $\mathcal{X}$ and $\mathcal{Y}$~\cite{cover1999elements,tao2006additive}, we prove that quantum features prevent sub-additivity from holding in general.
-We conjecture a convolutional strong subaddivity of the quantum entropy, which is different from the strong sub-additivity proved by Lieb and Ruskai~\cite{LiebJMP73}.
-We prove this convolutional strong subadditivity for two special cases.
-Moreover, in \S\ref{Sect:MagicMeasure}, we define a magic measure via the quantum Ruzsa divergence to quantify the magic of states. \end{enumerate}
+Note that we can also derive an entropic q-CLT directly from the q-CLT in Hilbert-Schmidt norm~\cite{BGJ23a} by using the relationship between the entropy and norms.
+However, the constants in the bound of the entropic q-CLT in this work are significantly better than those obtained from the previous approach in~\cite{BGJ23a}.